Feastio

 Coffee break

-Before my birthday, I'd met a chef friend who'd been working in the fermentation lab at Noma over the summer.
+Before my birthday, I'd met a chef friend who had worked in the fermentation lab at Noma over the summer.
+We caught up over coffee and sourdough bread at one of Coffee Collective's Copenhagen cafes.

 Birthday Cake